Instanssi/effectserver/README.md

 ## Installing

-Get Node.js 0.6.x
+First, get Node.js and npm.
+On Debian and related distros you most likely want the `nodejs-legacy` and `npm` packages.

+Fetch the server's dependencies using npm.

-    npm rebuild
+	npm install

 ## Configuring

 `config.cson` contains the last config from Instanssi 2012.
-Just set the path to `/dev/null` if you want to play with it without an actual Enttec device
+If you want to test your light effects without an actual Enttec device, leave the host path unconfigured.

 ## Running